 Note: This guide will assume the software is installed, the wallet is initialized and has SCP already in it for collateral.

-You will want to open up a command prompt and navigate to the directory where spd.exe and spc.exe are.
+You will want to find the directory where spd.exe and spc.exe are.
 It’s common that they are located in a directory similar to above.
+Now is a good time to set a system ‘path’ to this folder.
+It will make your career as a Storage Provider much easier as you can input spd and spc from any directory.

 The ScPrime Daemon is now running.

-Open a new command prompt and navigate again to the directory with spc.exe.
-It is used to configure the daemon.
-Type spc to see the status.
+Open a new command prompt and type spc to see the status.
 You will want to make sure your host is synced at a block height above 109,000.
-You will also noticed that your wallet is still locked.
+You will also notice that your wallet is still locked.

 To unlock the wallet type ‘spc wallet unlock’ and then enter your wallet password (which is most likely your passphrase seed unless you changed it to a password).
-If you enter the password correctly, you will return to the prompt.
+You can copy/paste your 28 or 29 word seed in from a text file or you can manually type it.
+In either case it will not show up on the screen for privacy reasons.
+Once you have entered it fully, hit enter and you should return to the command prompt if entered correctly.

 If you use the spc command again, you will see the wallet is now unlocked.